Dragon Quest VII: Gameplay

 Dragon Quest VII is best known for its huge size.
 Without completing the game's side quests, a single game of Dragon Quest VII can take a hundred hours or more.
 In terms of gameplay, not much has changed from previous installments; battles are still fought in a turn-based mode from a first person perspective.
 Although non-battle sequences are rendered in 3D, battles themselves are still portrayed two dimensionally.
 The ability to talk with the party characters in and outside of battles was added to this game.
 They offer advice about battle strategies and plot points, or simply comment on how they feel at a given moment.
 There are four ways and means of locomotion: walking (striding), sailing a boat, flying a magic carpet, or using an object known as the skystone.
 Each of these can move across different terrain; however, some are more limited than others.

-The main flow of the game is different from the other Dragon Quest games; instead of exploring one large world, the party goes to separate continents by placing stone shards into their appropriate pedestals in Estard Fane.
+The main flow of the game is different from the other Dragon Quest games; instead of exploring one large world, the party goes to separate continents by placing stone shards into their appropriate pedestals in the Shrine of Mysteries.
 Once all of the missing shards are located and placed for a particular pedestal, the party is transported to the trapped location in the past.
 After solving whatever problems plague the location, the party then travels back to Estard, the beginning island.
 From there, they can travel via boat, carpet, or skystone to the modern version of the location they just saved.
 These saved lands appear on the main map, although the originals (from the past) can be revisited through the ruins.